aboutus-concept/aboutus-concept.github.io/README.md

+---
+description: Manifesto for a chat that respects humans
+---

 ### about us, our feelings, thoughts, plans, desires.

 Messaging platforms are quickly evolving over time.
 In the beginning there was the plain-text SMS, then smileys were invented, and today our conversations are full of emojis, GIFs, and fun videos.